pjakiela/ECON379/exercises/E11B-more-power.md

 When we estimate a difference in means, we're usually thinking about a test statistic that has a normal (or t) distribution.
 Under the null hypothesis of no treatment effect, the estimated impact will be distributed around a mean of zero.
+(In other words, if we did our experiment thousands of time, we'd expect the estimated impact to be zero _on average_, but it would sometimes be positive and sometimes be negative.
+The estimated impact would _usually_ be small, but sometimes it would be large relative to the standard error.)
 When expressed in terms of a t-statistic, we know that the absoluted value will be greater than 1.96 about 5 percent of the time (this is why, when we see a t-statistic larger than 1.96 in absolute value, we say that the effect is statistically significant at the 95 percent confidence level).